NeNe Leakes Rips ‘Compulsive Liar’ Kim Zolciak, Who Claims NeNe Tried To Kick Her

 Amazingly, NeNe and Kim were once extremely close friends.
 In fact, it was NeNe who recommended Zolciak for a spot on the Real Housewives of Atlanta.

-Zolciak later left the show to star in her own Bravo reality TV show, but made a guest appearance this season.
+Zolciak later left the show to star in her own Bravo reality TV show but made a guest appearance this season.
 Given the hostility between Kim and the other stars of RHOA (she’s feuding with almost all of them), it’s unlikely she’ll be invited back anytime soon.

+Meanwhile, NeNe recently flaunted her fit bikini body on Instagram.
+At age 50, Leakes is looking fierce and fabulous.

+.@NeNeLeakes Flashes Flat Abs, Credits Healthy Diet For Fit Bikini Body.
+'Real Housewives of Atlanta' star NeNe Leakes is fit and fab at age 50. #RealHousewives #RealHousewivesOfAtlanta https://t.co/Z1fiIXvPdu